AXIHIXA/Memo/notes/cpp/notes.md

         S35(const S35 & rhs) : p(new int(*rhs.p)) { printf("S35(const S35 &)\n"); }
         S35(S35 && rhs) noexcept : p(std::move(rhs.p)) { printf("S35(S35 &&)\n"); }
         ~S35() = default;

+        // when used as condition, this explicit operator will still be applied by conpiler implicitly
+        // "this is a feature, NOT a bug. " -- Microsoft explicit operator bool() const { return static_cast<bool>(*p); }

         S35 & operator=(const S35 & rhs)
         {